TatianaTylosky/launch-your-first-website/guide.md

 ###Why learn HTML/CSS?

 Because this stuff is important.
-Whether you're a business person formatting your emails, an aspiring web designer wanting to get your feet wet, or just someone who is interested and hasn't tried any sort of coding, scripting, or programming before, HTML and CSS are an essential part of your learning curve.
+Whether you're a business person formatting your emails or an aspiring web designer wanting to get your feet wet HTML and CSS are an essential part of your learning curve.

 ##Setup and test run